 A Ritchie Boy is a human story of a hero, inspired by a very real person who, like all of those soldiers he fought with, never really shared his remarkable life with the world.
 These immigrant soldiers are a metaphor for the many others who have helped to make this country honorable and strong.

-Are you using your bookstore, Gramercy Books, to launch A Ritchie Boy?
+Did you using your bookstore, Gramercy Books, to launch A Ritchie Boy?

-I’m excited to celebrate the launch of A Ritchie Boy with Gramercy Books which is, along with writing, my other labor of love!
+It has been exciting to celebrate the launch of A Ritchie Boy with Gramercy Books which is, along with writing, my other labor of love!